 I’ve done my fair bit of camping over the years.
 My most memorable trip was driving through the Kimberley in Western Australia in a ute, bush camping next to ancient gorges and deserted beaches.
-Now that I have a young family my camping trips are currently a little less exotic but I’m keen to instil in my two boys (actually make that three as my husband is a reluctant camper) a sense of fun and adventure when it comes to travelling.
+Now that I have a young family my camping trips are currently a little less exotic and tend to revolve around family camping in England but I’m keen to instil in my two boys (actually make that three as my husband is a reluctant camper) a sense of fun and adventure when it comes to travelling.
 I don’t want them to grow up thinking holidays are all about giant swimming pools and endless hotel buffets although my husband thinks we should give these a try too from time to time.

 Red Shoot Camping Park, New Forest

 We stayed a couple of nights at Redshoot Camping Park with three other families at the end of June.
 It’s a big site (over 100 pitches, which is big for us) with lots of facilities: shop, playground, a decent sized shower block.
 It also has a pub (with kids’ playroom no less) adjoining it which proved handy for those of us who wanted to watch the Euro 2016 footie.
 It also has a little cottage, the Byre, to rent, should you be travelling with anyone keen to avoid a night under canvas.
 The shop sells freshly baked pastries as well as plenty of camping essentials; warm croissants for breakfast immediately became an essential for us.